 But probably the most valuable outcome of keeping a proper weekly log is when you start to deploy multiple websites and dominate a niche.
 Once you’ve figured out how to rank one site in a particular niche, you have a blueprint on how to rank other sites moving forward.
 You simply need to follow the same weekly actions until your 2nd, 3rd, etc. pages are ranked on page 1 as well.

 This can be huge when you really want to scale.
 High-level responsibilities such as anchor text selection can be outsourced to a VA with very little SEO training.
 As long as they can follow the instructions outlined in your weekly log, they can rank a website.

 My Free Website Tracking Template

-Keeping track of everything I’ve listed above is quite an organizational feat, so I’ve helped you out by providing you with the exact template that I use to keep track of my projects.
+Keeping track of everything I’ve listed above is quite an organizational feat, so I’ve helped you out by providing you with the exact template that I use to keep track of my projects (must be opened on desktop).